Ksgz/evase-nextjs/content/pages/index.md

     title: Why Evase?
     content: >-
       Evase is an educational website aiming to bring the best out of an individual's full potential.
-      We teach our bright students the true meaning of the subject and how it is applied in real-life scenarios.
+      We teach our bright users the true meaning of the subject and how it is applied in real-life scenarios.
       Evase allocates each subject to having the best teacher, with degrees and worldly experiences, vast portfolios, and more!
   - section_id: text-img
     type: section_content